Basis-Theory/python-connections-sdk/README.md

-# Payment Orchestration SDK
+# Connections SDK

-The Payment Orchestration SDK is a Python library that simplifies payment processing by providing a unified interface to multiple payment providers.
+The Connections SDK simplifies payment processing by providing a unified interface to multiple payment providers.
 It uses Basis Theory for secure card tokenization and supports multiple payment processors.

 ## Features